FranciscoOssian/DocFy-AI/README.md

 ## Requirements

-OpenAI APIKey, this document generator uses GPT.
+To use the DocFy-AI extension, you need an OpenAI APIKey.
+This document generator leverages GPT to provide accurate and helpful documentation.

 ## Extension Settings